saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumJS.md

 ## 1.05  Installing Dependencies
 Duration: 0:10:00

-We need five dependencies in order for our test to run as planned, which we will install later on, and for now we will get set up to do that.
+We need several dependencies, or tools and libraries, in order for our test to run as planned, which we will install later on, and for now we will get set up to do that.
 In this module, we’re going to install and set up the NodeJS server, create a project folder and install npm so that later on we can install all the dependencies.
 The dependencies include WebDrivers that communicate with different browsers, as well as Mocha, to use in writing actual tests.

+###Install the NodeJS Server
 Go to [https://nodejs.org/en](https://nodejs.org/en/), download and install the NodeJS software.

 Download and install the correct version of NodeJS for your machine.
 NodeJS is a server that will run on your machine so that you can send and receive files and data with other endpoints.

 Now, create a project folder in your user directory.
 I named mine SeleniumJS.

-In Terminal:
+In Terminal you can type this command to create a new project directory:

 <img src="assets/1.05A.png" alt="mkdir SeleniumJS" width="450"/>

+#### Note
-_** If you already have experience with the NodeJS server, and know how to install npm in a project folder, you can skip the rest of this Module (on to 2.01) where you can find a github project directory to download or fork.
+If you already have experience with the NodeJS server and an IDE, and know how to install npm in a project folder, you can skip the rest of this Module (on to 2.01) where you can find a github project directory to download or fork.

 Now we are going to install npm.
 When we run the command npm install, it will download dependencies defined in a package.json file and generate a node_modules folder with the installed modules.

+--

 1. Navigate to the folder you just made from the terminal.
 <img src="assets/1.05B.png" alt="cd SeleniumJS" width="250"/>